DaSalba/Image2GB/README.md

 the most recent [GBDK-2020](https://github.com/gbdk-2020/gbdk-2020).
 The only **image prerequisites** are that:

-1. It must not be bigger than 256x256 pixels.
+1. Sizes must be multiples of 8 (as a GB tile is 8x8 pixels).
-2. Sizes must be multiples of 8.
+2. It must not be bigger than 256x256 pixels.
 3. It must be an indexed, 4-color image.

 They are all trivial to meet using GIMP and the previous palette.